 Arc Flash Labels

-Arc.flash labels are required by NFPA 70e in the United States and CSA Z462 in Canada.
-NFPA 70e identifies the minimum arc flash warning label requirements that must be field installed at time of installation.
+Arc Flash Labels are required by NFPA 70e in the United States and CSA Z462 in Canada.
+The latest edition of NFPA 70e identifies the minimum arc flash warning label requirements that must be field installed at time of installation.
 It states:

 Article 110.16: Flash Protection.
 Switchboards, panelboards, industrial control panels, meter socket enclosures, and motor control centers in other than dwelling occupancies, which are likely to require examination, adjustment, servicing, or maintenance while energized, shall be field marked to warn qualified persons of potential electric arc flash hazards.
 The marking shall be located so as to be clearly visible to qualified persons before examination, adjustment, servicing, or maintenance of the equipment.

-To improve safety and worker compliance, additional information can be included on the arc flash label including the flash hazard boundary, working distance and required PPE.
+OSHA requirements requires employers to be responsible for workplace safety signs and other methods to make sure their workers are safe.
+It also mandates that to improve electric shock and arc flash safety and worker compliance, additional information can be included on labels, including the flash hazard boundary, working distance and required PPE.
 When additional arc flash labeling is included, it must be assured that the information is understood by everyone required to work on the equipment.
 Too much information that is unclear to the workers will be ignored and can be as bad, if not worse, than no information at all.
 It is extremely important the arc flash label is as clear and accurate as possible.
 While it is obvious that insufficient PPE is dangerous, over-clothing workers can also increase the risk of an arcing fault due to limited mobility and visibility.

 Large equipment such as switchgear can often have different levels of incident energy due to feeder and protective device configuration.
 Multiple arc flash labels can also be placed on a single piece of equipment depending on the access point and proximity to the arc source for a given activity.
 However, it is good practice to provide a single arc flash label for the largest incident energy available.
 Workers should not enter the flash protection boundary to work on live parts unless they are wearing the proper PPE for the level of hazard that could occur.
 The specific flash protection boundary, working distance, and incident energy values should be readily accessible to all workers, either identified by an equipment mounted label, or otherwise documented and available for reference or review.